mennaomar777/Green-Haven/README.md

 # 🌿 Green Haven

 **Green Haven** is a modern hotel management dashboard built with React, styled-components, and Supabase.
-It allows hotel staff to manage bookings, guests, rooms, and settings — all in one elegant and efficient interface.
+It allows hotel staff to manage bookings, guests, cabins, and settings — all in one elegant and efficient interface.

 ---